stacks-archive/blockstack-android/README.md

 `BlockstackSession`s use a session store to persist their state.

 The default implementation of `ISessionStore` uses the default shared preferences.
 If an apps needs to use two `BlockstackSession`s then both should use the same session store instance.
-If two session stores are used then it could happen that for example the user is loged out in one session while still being logged in in the other session.
+Failure to use the same session store instance can cause situations where a user is logged out of one session while still being logged into the other.

 ### Redirect with app links